“You Don’t Have to Outrun the Bear” | Thoughts on Marketing Reinvention

 This is how Wayne Gretzky summed up the secret of his success in hockey.
 If you skate to where the puck is right now, by the time you get there it will be too late – the play will have moved on.
 Similarly, if you redesign your marketing function to take advantage of the AI capabilities that exist right now, by the time you retool your marketing function, it will already be obsolete.
 To imagine where the AI puck is going, a little thought experiment may be helpful.

-In the context of reinvented the marketing function, our question could be, “if you have an unlimited capacity of average marketing (i.e.; from AI), what exceptional things should your human marketers be focused on?”, or even, “what are the 5 things we do today that cause the most pain for my team?”
+In the context of reinventing the marketing function, our question could be, “if you have an unlimited capacity of average marketing (i.e.; from AI), what exceptional things should your human marketers be focused on?”, or even, “What are the 5 things we do today that cause the most pain for my team?”

 Whatever questions you use to think through the division of human versus artificial labor, the key is to create clear swim lanes, for example: